2lambda123/QuantConnect-MarketStructure/README.md

-# Advanced Stock Screening
+# Advanced Stock Screening Function For QuantConnect

 ![DBs](https://github.com/escapethegrip/MarketStructure/blob/main/images/double-bottoms.png)

-This code is to detect advanced market structure patterns when screening for assets.
+This code is to detect advanced market structure patterns when screening for assets, using QuantConnect.
 For more detail about its motivation, see [here](https://escapethegrip.medium.com/revamping-stock-screening-with-precise-code-cc4b034d5ef8 "here").

 ------------